simulogics/prosperousuniverse-docs/content/wiki/commands-list/_index.md

 __FIN, FINLA, FINIS, FINBS__
 These four commands provide you with a detailed overview over your company’s financial situation.
 More information on these commands will follow shortly.

+__GIFT__
+_No possible parameter_
+Allows to gift PRO license time to other players and provides and overview of sent and received gifts.

 __LEAD__
 _No possible parameter_
 Shows company-level leaderboards.
 The type of leaderboard can be chosen from a dropdown menu at the top.
 Some leaderboards support additional selectors (such as specifying the data's time range).